-The moisture content test of the briquettes aims to determine the percentage of water content present in the briquettes.
+The moisture content test of the briquettes aims to determine the periantage of water content present in the briquettes.
 Moisture content is a factor that affects the quality of the briquettes.
-A low moisture content indicates that the briquettes have a high calorific value, making them easily combustible.
+A low moisture content and its a factor that affects the quality of the briquettes.
+A low moisture content and briquettes have a high calorific value, making them easily combustible.
 On the other hand, briquettes with a high moisture content will result in a decrease in calorific value.
 This is because the energy produced by the briquettes will be absorbed to evaporate the water [21].
-In addition to affecting the calorific value, a high moisture content can also cause difficulties in ignition, produce smoke during combustion, and reduce the quality of the briquettes during storage due to microbial growth.
+In addition to affecting the calorific value, a high moisture content can also cause difficulties in ignition, produce smoke during compustion, and reduce the quality of the briquettes during storage due to microbial growth.
 The results of the briquette characterization test are as in Table 3.